T

 • Street food is incredibly cheap and delicious; don't be afraid to try it from busy stalls.

-• While ATMs are plentiful, some smaller local banks may charge higher fees for foreign withdrawals.
-Use ATMs attached to major banks.
+• While ATMs are common, some may charge high withdrawal fees.
+Look for ATMs attached to major banks.